Inu × Boku SS: Manga

+Volumes

 Anime

-A 12-episode anime adaptation by David Production aired in Japan between January 12 and March 29, 2012 and was simulcast on Crunchyroll.
+A 12-episode anime adaptation by David Production aired in Japan between January 12 and March 29, 2012, and was simulcast on Crunchyroll.
 An original video animation episode was released with the seventh Blu-ray Disc volume on September 26, 2012.
 The series has been licensed in North America by Sentai Filmworks.
 Hanabee Entertainment licensed the anime in Australia and New Zealand and released the series on Blu-ray and DVD in April 2013.
 MVM Films have licensed the series in the United Kingdom.